shashirith/vue-emailEditor/README.md

 - **[Vite Migration Guide from V2](https://vitejs.dev/guide/migration.html)**: If you are migrating from Vite 2 to Vite, this guide provides the necessary steps and tips for a smooth transition.

-# Special Thanks

-I wish to extend my heartfelt gratitude to SendX for providing me with an invaluable opportunity to work on this assignment.
-This experience has significantly contributed to my growth, broadening my horizons and enhancing my knowledge and skills.

 ## About the Assignment